piegope/doc/docs/en/rdm/windows/commands/reports/entry-security-analyzer.md

 ---
 eleventyComputed:
   title: Entry security analyzer
-  keywords:
-  - Password analyzer
-  - Password strength
+  description: The Entry Security Analyzer follows a set of rules to determine the strength of the password with a score from 0 to 100.
+There are two categories of rules.
 ---
 {% snippet icon.badgeInfo %}
 The information in this topic is how the "Legacy" mode of password analysis works.
 The mode can be changed in the System Settings for ZXCVBN.
 The "Legacy" mode is not the default mode.
 {% endsnippet %}

 The ***Entry Security Analyzer*** evaluates the strength of passwords stored in the data source.
-To access the password analyzer, navigate the Tools tab.

 A strength password control is also displayed under most password fields of entries.
 ![!!clip3448](https://webdevolutions.azureedge.net/docs/en/rdm/windows/clip3448.png)